veenapaul/veenapaul/README.md

 - 👋 Hi, I’m Veena Paul
 - 👀 I’m interested in exploring and adding insights to it !!
-- 🌱 I’m currently working as a Data Analyst at the leading Eye Care Company in Aotearoa
+- 🌱 I’m currently working as a Senior Data Analyst
 - 💞️ I’m looking to collaborate on your ideas on Data.
 - 📫 You can reach me at pathadanveena@gmail.com/ https://www.linkedin.com/in/veenapaul13